 Post tour extension – Reunion Island Self Drive

-The tiny, volcanic Indian Ocean jewel of Reunion Island is just 90 minutes from Madagascar by air and makes a wonderful addition to our group tour.
-Glorious beaches, a lush, mountainous interior and a rich cultural blend of Africa, French, Chinese and Indian heritage make Reunion utterly unique.
+The tiny, volcanic Indian Ocean jewel of Reunion Island is just 90 minutes from Madagascar by air and makes for a wonderful addition to our group tour.
+Glorious beaches, lush, mountainous interior and a rich cultural blend of Africa, French, Chinese and Indian heritage make Reunion utterly unique.
 Easily circumnavigated by car, a self-drive is the best way to get the most out of this action-packed island.
 We’ve proposed a 6 night suggested itinerary here but we can design itineraries of any length to feature as much or as little activity as you like!

 Day 1: Antananarivo to Saint Denis, Reunion

 Take a daytime flight from Antananarivo to Saint Denis on the north coast of Reunion, where you’ll be met and given your self-drive pack.
-Drive your hire car round the coast anti-clockwise to the beach resort of St Gilles les Bains, the miniature St Tropez of Reunion, with white sandy beaches and a collection of chic restaurants and nightspots.
+Drive your hire car round the coast anti-clockwise to the beach resort of St Gilles les Bains, the miniature St Tropez of Reunion with white sandy beaches and a collection of chic restaurants and nightspots.

 Day 2: Saint Gilles

 A day at leisure to relax after the tour and to take in the beauty of Reunion’s finest beach resort.